Community Options provides a higher quality of life to people with disabilities.

 “We help them to do that,” says Katie.

 What this group of job seekers – including Katie – have in common is, they all have developmental disabilities.
 But as Katie demonstrates, they can also be articulate and have astute memory skills.
-With their drive, and the resources of Community Options, these people are primed to work.
+With their drive and the resources of Community Options, these people are primed to work.
+It is so important that the business world caters to those with disabilities and gives them a fair chance at proving their worth.
+That is why offices should make sure that their surroundings are adaptable with a ramp system, automatic door openers (you can learn more on websites such as accesscontrolpros.ca), as well as a working elevator system.
+All of these together can make them feel like they are able to work to the best of their ability without hindrance.

 Some work at the Daily Plan It, answering phones, cleaning conference rooms and bathrooms.
 They help with printing, sorting, stuffing, stamping, hole punching and binding.
 “We get it done on a deadline,” says Katie.
 “It keeps us busy.”